The content of this page is licensed under the Creative Commons Attribution 3.0 License.

 Kai Neumann

-Kai Neumann antwortet Dirk Schink
+Kai Neumann replies Dirk Schink

 Great, Dirk!
 BTW: from modeling tipping points and transition we know that it takes approximately three catastrophes to change something (like it takes three marketing messages to get a customer's interest).
 So, what could add to it so we rethink our mobility.
 A new study that confirms that about 11 million people die each year prematurely because of car emissions? (we do not care about deaths, but we should care about people who could otherwise be customers of our exported products ;-)